xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/mutable.md

+Indicates whether the member is declared as mutable.

 ## Signature

 ```typescript
 mutable?: boolean | undefined;
 ```

+## Remarks

+Boolean flag indicating that the member can be modified even in const objects.
+This is typically used for caching, lazy evaluation, or other implementation details that don't affect the logical state.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>